Berlin ER: Development

 In February 2023, Sky Germany Vice President Tobias Rosen announced at the Berlin Film Festival that two original German-language drama series had been commissioned, among them was KraNK Berlin, a dark comedy eight-part series set at the fictional Neukölln Hospital.
-The title, an abbreviation of Krankenhaus Neukölln, was a pun on the German word krank, meaning sick or weird.
+The title, an abbreviation of Krankenhaus Neukölln-Kreuzberg, was a pun on the German word krank, meaning sick or weird (although the hospital is referred to as the Nuria Kastorf Hospital in the show).
 However, in June of the same year, Sky Germany announced that it would be ceasing production on all new scripted original Sky series in 2024, citing the rising costs of producing dramas and difficulties cutting through the many international streaming giants.

 Since the show was not officially cancelled, co-producers Real Film and Violet Pictures were able to keep the rights for the series and explore alternative buyers.
 Two months later, they found the show's new home at ZDF.
-Beta Film also boarded the production in January 2024, prior to the Berlinale Series Market showcase, an initiative which showcases new serials to international professionals.
-In June 2024, it was announced that Apple TV+ had boarded the show alongside ZDF and would have exclusive global rights.
+Beta Film also boarded the production in January 2024, prior to the show's presentation at a European Film Market showcase, an initiative which showcases new serials to international professionals.
+At this showcase, Apple TV+ expressed interest, and in June 2024, it was announced that Apple TV+ had boarded the show alongside ZDF and would have exclusive global rights.

 In September 2025, it was announced that the show had been renewed for a second series, with a release date estimate not yet announced.